huwarr/null_text_experiments/README.md

 **Bachelor's Thesis**

+## Abstract

+Diffusion models have recently demonstrated powerful synthesis capabilities for various types of data, including images.
+Producing highly realistic samples and introducing a guidance mechanism to control the generation process, these models have initiated new areas of research.
+The latter includes an ongoing field of study focused on utilizing pre-trained diffusion models to modify real images with consideration to a given textual prompt.
+Although existing methods have shown considerable results, they still require thorough investigation.
+In this paper, we analyse a recently introduced approach, Null-Text Inversion for Editing Real Images using Guided Diffusion Models, and propose significant improvements, targeting its challenging domains.

+## Code base

 This repository provides the code, written and used while working on the thesis.

 Our work heavily relies on the authors' implementation of Null-text Inversion with Prompt-to-Prompt: [source](https://github.com/google/prompt-to-prompt/#null-text-inversion-for-editing-real-images)

 ## Structure

+Refer to the folder `notebooks`.

 ### Base approaches